 - large amounts of red meat

-- high-fat milk, cheese, and other dairy
+- high-fat milk, cheese, or other dairy products

 - large amounts of saturated fats

-- better body strength
+- increase your body strength

-- reduced stress
+- reduce your stress

-- overall better quality of life
+- improve your quality of life